JulianOzelRose/TRR-SaveMaster/README.md

 7. **Rooms**

 With the exception of Water, all of these entities are allocated at runtime.
 Since the game performs conditional reads based on the properties of the runtime entities, it is also necessary to reverse engineer the game's WAD file format (GMX), specifically for the properties needed for the conditional reads.
-Namely, the APB values (animation post-bone?) for Actors and Objects, the 'active flag' for the Actors, and whether or not a specific Actor is the active player.
+Namely, the APB values for Actors and Objects, the 'active flag' for the Actors, and whether or not a specific Actor is the active player.
 For Triggers, Emitters, and Audio Locators, only the entity count is needed.

 The `Inv2` block stores the inventory data for both Lara and Kurtis, as well as the active player's health.
 The item counts are stored as UInt8 values.
 The actual inventory array of the respective player is stored